garbetjie/terraform-google-worker-pool/README.md

 Terraform Module: Google Workers
 ================================

-A Terraform module for the [Google Cloud Platform](https://cloud.google.com) that makes it easy to create a group of background workers running in a Docker container.
+A Terraform module for the [Google Cloud Platform](https://cloud.google.com) that makes it easy to create and configure a pool of instances that run multiple background processors in Docker containers.

 # Table Of Contents